mecmartini/soulweb-docs/docs/drupal/drupal_basic_configuration.md

 Caches need to be cleared when this value is changed to make the `private://` stream wrapper available to the system.

     drush cr

+Edit the main `.gitignore` file to add the `private` folder.

+    /private/